Gaftherman/My-Custom-Dynamic-Difficulty/README.md

 # My-Custom-Dynamic-Difficulty
-> Based on Cubemath's Dynamic Difficulty X.
+> Based on Cubemath's Dynamic Difficulty 0 to 10.
 ---
 ## Installation Guide